Alaxe/alaxe.github.io/_papers/crater-lake.md

     icon: file-pdf
     url: https://dl.acm.org/doi/pdf/10.1145/3470496.3527393
 ---
-CraterLake is the state-of-the-art hardware accelerator for FHE, providing speedups of 5,000× over CPU on a broad range of applications.
+CraterLake is a state-of-the-art hardware accelerator for FHE, providing speedups of 5,000× over CPU on a broad range of applications.
 Building upon F1's functional units, CraterLake introduces a novel architecture that significantly reduces on- and off-chip data movement.